The CSFTA Constitution and bylaws

 • The combined distance of the two targets in enforced kneeling or standing lanes may not exceed 70yds for kneeling or 60yds for standing.

-• The ground at the gate needs to be level and flat (not sloping)
+• The ground at the gate needs to be level and flat (not sloping) and avoiding exposed roots.

 • For a balanced course, targets should be equally split between distances as suggested below: